darrenjaworski/oscn-scraper/readme.md

 ## getting started

 To run locally you will need Node.
-Recommend the Node LTS version at the present time.
+Recommend the Node LTS version (at least version 12+) at the present time.

 To run the script: